jlorieau/geomancy/README.md

 additional checks for settings of _test_, _development_ and _production_
 environments.

-In the following checks file, the existence of environment file and secrets file can be checked based on the ``$ENV`` environment variable.
+In the following checks file, the existence of an environment file and a secrets file can be checked based on the ``$ENV`` environment variable.
 (See the [docker environment variable parameter expansion rules](https://docs.docker.com/compose/environment-variables/env-file/#parameter-expansion))